thirtysomethings/scrollsmoother/README.md

 # ✨ Unlocked GSAP-Club plugins
-Made this because I didn't want to pay for this shi
+Made this because I didn't want to pay for this.
+You can disable the warning by `({crackLogs: false})` in your GSAP config.

 ## Links